icflorescu/openshift-cartridge-mongodb/README.md

 - Can't guarantee this cartridge is production-ready.
 Some people use it though (on **their own responsibility**).
 - This is a lean cartridge.
 To save space, just `mongod` is installed.
 No client libraries, no `mongo` console. **If you need external access to your data, use `rhc port-forward`**.
 - By default, the underlying MongoDB instance will accept unauthenticated access, which should be fine for most typical usage scenarios.
 See [the discussion here](https://github.com/icflorescu/openshift-cartridge-mongodb/issues/1) for more info.
-- Can't think of a way to make this cartridge auto-updatable.
+- Can't think of a safe way to make this cartridge auto-updatable.
 For now we'll just have to use `mongodump`, destroy the cartridge, install the new version, then do a `mongorestore`.
 - Don't hesitate to make a pull-request with an updated version in [this file](https://github.com/icflorescu/openshift-cartridge-mongodb/blob/master/metadata/manifest.yml#L4) if you notice this cartridge version is behind  the latest stable [official MongoDB linux binary](http://www.mongodb.org/downloads).

 ## FAQ